 While it’s a lot to process, there’s no right or wrong answer.
 As with any decision, you have to weigh the pros and cons.
 For some, having the hope and happiness of a baby is just what the metaphorical doctor ordered in the ~time of darkness.~ For me, however, I’m still holding out hope to get that France stamp on my passport, then hopefully I can start my family.
 Whether that means it’ll be a few months or a few years, only time will tell.
 It the meantime, I’ll be spending my time eating a sh*t-ton of sushi, drinking buckets of booze, and trying to think of a baby name more horrifying than X Æ A-12 Musk.

 Formerly one of the HBICs at Total Sorority Move (RIP), Rachel Varina has a long history of writing about things that make her parents ashamed.
 She's an avid lover of holding grudges, sitting down, and buffalo chicken dip.
 Currently, she lives in Tampa, Florida, but did not feed her husband to tigers.
-And even though she's married, she doesn't suck.
+And even though she's married (with a *gasp* baby), she doesn't suck.
 Promise.
 PROMISE!
 Follow her on Instagram and Twitter (@rachelvarina) so she gets more followers than that influencer her husband dated in high school.